 Visit the Vet

 Other possible situations could simulate a heat cycle.
-Your pet may have a vaginal or bladder infection.
+Your pet may have a vaginal or bladder infection or even a mass.
 Take your pet to the veterinarian for an examination to find out exactly what is causing bleeding or a heat cycle.

 Myths About Spayed Pets